-Going beyond typical and more general lead scoring criteria like demographics, behavioural and firmographic data, technology intelligence enables you to get in-depth insights on your leads.
+Going beyond typical and more general lead scoring criteria like demographics, behavioral and firmographic data, technology intelligence enables you to get in-depth insights on your leads.
 With the help of technology intelligence, you can dig deep and prioritize leads based on their technology footprint.

 For example, you can segment your leads based on whether they are a late or early adopter of SaaS applications, whether they are using a competing or complementary technology product to yours, and whether they are using legacy or obsolete products.